maip-implement/JavaScript/arif/README.md

 # JavaScript
+- Learning Purpose.
-Learning Purpose.
-Here I used Quokka extension to show the result of console.log
+- Here I used Quokka extension to show the result of console.
+- JavaScript is Case Sensitive.
+Meaning, `const` and `CONST` or `Const` is not same.

 ---